 After the first meeting, the steering group or working party come together again to review and report on the outcomes.

-Outcomes should be reported to the governing body, school leadership team, and shared with staff and all parents.
+Outcomes should be reported to the governing body, school leadership team, the Parent Council and shared with staff and all parents.

 Step 7.
 The way forward